bctian/bctian.github.io/index.md

 **PhD Student**
 Department of Computer Science and Technology, Nanjing University
 Address: Room 427, CS building, No.163 Xianlin Avenue, Nanjing, China, 210023
-Email: _bctian_#smail.nju.edu.cn
+Email: ~~_bctian_#smail.nju.edu.cn~~  _bingchuantian_@gmail.com

+**I will stop using my old email, built by [Tencent ExMail](https://exmail.qq.com/), whose availability cannot meet my requirement.
+Just now, I was suddenly ENFORCED to bind my ExMail account with WeChat Account so that I can only login by scanning QR code, otherwise I CANNOT send out any emails.
+I'm not satisfied, but, OK, I did.
+Then I found the QR code cannot be loaded correctly (see the figure below), so I cannot even login.
+I cannot get any useful technical support from Tencent ExMail, and I cannot fand any way to report urgent accidents like this.
+What I can only get is just a useless response from a robot, and hope that it could recover soon.  --0:05am, Dec 4, 2019.**

 ## Biography
 1. **Research Intern** (June, 2018 - Now)